We continue our Free Background Music series with Kate Kwok performing her own arrangement of I Vow to Thee My Country.

 The download links for a particular are one that song’s information page (refer to the link below the video).

-My latest song!
-The is gentle acoustic piece with guitar, zither, percussion, strings and synth.
-The video features my dog, Ball Ball.
+This is a gentle piano song that drifts between minor and major keys.
 For MP3 and WAV file download links for the two versions, go to:

 40. Tale of the Forgotten Forest Kingdom by Kate Kwok (3:00)